The Consumer Financial Protection Bureau today filed a lawsuit against Forster & Garbus, LLP, a New York debt-collection law firm.

 The Bureau may enforce the law by filing an action in federal district court or by initiating an administrative adjudication proceeding.
 Administrative proceedings are conducted by an Administrative Law Judge, who holds hearings and issues a recommended decision.
 Proceedings are conducted in accordance with the .

-The Consumer Financial Protection Bureau (CFPB) took action against Freedom Debt Relief, the nation’s largest debt-settlement services provider, and its co-CEO Andrew Housser for deceiving consumers.
+The Consumer Financial Protection Bureau (Bureau) today settled its lawsuit against Freedom Debt Relief, LLC, the nation’s largest debt-settlement services provider.

 Federal Debt Assistance Association, LLC, Financial Document Assistance Administration, Inc., Clear Solutions, Inc., Robert Pantoulis, David Piccione, and Vincent Piccione